camel-tooling/camel-idea-plugin/readme.md

 ### Contributing / Hacking on the code

 We love contributions.
-And anyone is welcome to join and hack on the code.
-For code changes you can submit github PRs (pull requests) which anyone can review and get merged into the code base.
+Anyone is welcome to join and hack on the code.
+For code changes you can submit GitHub PRs (pull requests) which anyone can review and get merged into the code base.

 For people who hack more on the code, can be granted commit rights.